lazevedoschmidt/PlantBiomarkers_HB-BHB_comparison/README.md

 7Department of Geology and Geophysics, University of Wyoming, Laramie, Wyoming, USA 82071

 Keywords: PETM, Plant-insect interactions, Paleobotany, Organic Geochemistry, Plant biomarkers, Paleohydrology

+The authors request that any data or code used from this publication be properly cited and recognized in future work.